Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; research, & independent study; units, exams, and grades; orientation; and housing.

-The Chinese University of Hong Kong (CUHK) offers coursework taught in English in the arts, humanities, business, engineering, math and physical sciences, life sciences, and social sciences.
+The Chinese University of Hong Kong (CUHK) offers coursework taught in English in the arts, humanities, business and economics, engineering, math and physical sciences, life sciences, and social sciences.

 Use the following resources to learn more: